jagregory/abrash-zen-of-asm/src/chapter-14.md

 at the DOS prompt to time the code in [Listing 14-4](#listing-14-4).
 The same is true for [Listing 14-5](#listing-14-5).)

-The problem with the approach of [Listing 14-4](#listing-14-4) is that all the overhead of calling a DOS function — including an `int`{.nasm} and an `iret`{.nasm} — occurs twice for each character, once during input and once during output.
+The problem with the approach of [Listing 14-4](#listing-14-4) is that all the overhead of calling a DOS function—including an `int`{.nasm} and an `iret`{.nasm}—occurs twice for each character, once during input and once during output.
 We can easily avoid all that simply by reading a sizable block of text with a single DOS call, processing it a character at a time *in place* (thereby avoiding the overhead of interrupts and DOS calls), and printing it out as a block with a single DOS call, as shown in Figure 14.5.

 ![](images/fig14.5RT.png)

 This process can be repeated a block at a time until the source file runs out of characters.

-[Listing 14-5](#listing-14-5), which implements the block-handling approach, runs in 818 ms — about 145% faster that [Listing 14-4](#listing-14-4).
-Forget about disk access time and screen input and output time, to say nothing of the time required to loop and convert characters to uppercase — [Listing 14-4](#listing-14-4)*spends well over half of its time just performing the overhead associated with asking DOS to retrieve characters one at a time*.
+[Listing 14-5](#listing-14-5), which implements the block-handling approach, runs in 818 ms—about 145% faster that [Listing 14-4](#listing-14-4).
+Forget about disk access time and screen input and output time, to say nothing of the time required to loop and convert characters to uppercase—[Listing 14-4](#listing-14-4)*spends well over half of its time just performing the overhead associated with asking DOS to retrieve characters one at a time*.

 I rest my case.

 ## Forward References Can Waste Time and Space

 Many 8088 instructions offer special compressed forms.
 For example, `jmp`{.nasm}, which is normally 3 bytes long, can use the 2-byte `jmp short`{.nasm} form when the target in within the range of a 1-byte displacement, as we found in Chapter 12.
-The word-sized forms of the arithmetic instructions — `cmp`{.nasm}, `add`{.nasm}, `and`{.nasm}, and the like — have similarly shortened forms when used with immediate operands that can fit within a signed byte; such operands are stored in a byte rather than a word and are automatically sign-extended before being used.
+The word-sized forms of the arithmetic instructions—`cmp`{.nasm}, `add`{.nasm}, `and`{.nasm}, and the like—have similarly shortened forms when used with immediate operands that can fit within a signed byte; such operands are stored in a byte rather than a word and are automatically sign-extended before being used.

-As yet another example, any instruction that uses a *mod-reg-rm* byte and has a displacement field — `Index`{.nasm} in `mov al,[bx+Index]`{.nasm}, for example — is a byte shorter if the displacement fits within a signed byte.
+As yet another example, any instruction that uses a *mod-reg-rm* byte and has a displacement field—`Index`{.nasm} in `mov al,[bx+Index]`{.nasm}, for example—is a byte shorter if the displacement fits within a signed byte.
 In fact, if `Index`{.nasm} is 0 in `mov al,[bx+Index]`{.nasm}, the displacement field can be done away with entirely, saving 2 bytes.
 (The potential waste of 2 bytes also applies when SI or DI is used with a displacement, but not when BP is used; the organization of the *mod-reg-rm* byte requires that BP-based addressing have at least a 1-byte displacement, so only 1 byte at most can be wasted.)

-Obviously, we'd like the assembler to use the shortest possible forms of compressible instructions such as those mentioned above, and the assembler does just that *when it knows enough to do so* — which is not always the case.
+Obviously, we'd like the assembler to use the shortest possible forms of compressible instructions such as those mentioned above, and the assembler does just that *when it knows enough to do so*—which is not always the case.

 Consider this.
 If the assembler comes to a `jmp`{.nasm} instruction, a great deal depends on whether the jump goes backward or forward.
 If it's a backward jump, the target label is already defined, and the assembler knows exactly how far away the jump destination is.
 If a backward destination is within the range of a 1-byte displacement, a short jump is generated; otherwise, a normal jump with a 2-byte displacement is generated.
 Either way, you can rest assured that the assembler has assembled the shortest possible jump.